triopium/asol/README.md

 # ASOL
 - soulution to assignment at

+# Build
+-dynamic version from git tag
+-using poetry

+# Installation
 # Usage
+- by default date from json object inside the file has higher priority than the date in filename

 ## Environment vars
 SOURCE_DIRECTORY
 TARGET_DIRECTORY
 LOGLEVEL

+## Options
+-f, --force   'overwrite files in destination directory

-## usage examples
+## Usage examples
 python -m asol -i testwd/source -o testwd/target -s

-# Build
--dynamic version from git tag
--using poetry

-# Installation

 # Treating errors
 Errors are written to stderr.
 Stderr can be piped to file.